willmyersatenterprisedb/tpa_pg_upgrade/cfg/PGD-Always-ON/README.md

 and 1 witness node from EPAS 13 to EPAS 14.

 The strategy is to :
 1) Update the configuration with new inventory variables for those nodes slated for the major upgrade.
 For a PGD cluster, we can simply set the `postgres_version` and `postgres_data_dir` variables in the intermediary configuration files (see config.2.yml for an example).
-2) Upgrade the shadows first the upgrade the leader before finally upgrading the witness.
+2) Upgrade the witness first, then the shadows, then the leaders.
 Run deploy between each set of upgrades to bring the upgraded nodes properly back online with the cluster.
 3) Run checks on the cluster and Postgres version.

 Note: